sholomperman/portfolio/README.md

 ## Description

-This is a simple portfolio website built using React.js and SCSS.
+This is a simple portfolio website built using React.js  boot-strap and css.

 ## Installation